New Semester – Checklist

 Review Content Items

-Examine module contents and make any necessary edits to item titles, remove unused items, add new materials.
+Examine module contents and make any necessary edits to item titles and content, remove unused items, add new materials.

 Review Course Accessibility

 There are several important elements all instructors should consider to ensure maximum access to course content, so every student is able to succeed, regardless of ability.

 Some of the most important features of an accessible course include: